-Currency U Currency USD Impact For the Year Ended December 31
+Currency U Currency USD Impact

-For the Year End
+For the Year End For the Year Ended December 31

-2023 2022
+2024 2023

-Profit or loss \$1,053 \$1,634
+Profit or loss \$ 2,975 \$ 1,053

-\ The result was mainly attributable to the exposure of outstanding cash, receivables and payables in currency USD that were not hedged at the end of the year.
+The result was mainly attributable to the exposure of outstanding cash, receivables and payables in currency USD that were not hedged at the end of the year.

-The Group's sensitivity to foreign currency decreased during the current year mainly due to the reduction in Currency USD-denominated assets.
+The Group's sensitivity to foreign currency increased during the current year mainly due to an increase in Currency USD-denominated assets.